sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

 ## Quickly add @codebase and @file to chat

-As you’re chattingwith Cody, oucan prompt Cody to use specific context by typing @&lt;repository> or @&lt;file>.
-When you start a _new_ chat with Cody, both your current repository and current file are pre-populated in the chat window.
+While using chat in Cody, you can prompt it to use specific context by typing @(repository) or @(file).
+When you start a _new_ chat with Cody, your current repository and file are pre-populated in the chat window.

-We’re making it easier to add these @-mentions to the chat window for followup messages (or in case you accidentally delete them).
+We’re making it easier to add these @-mentions to the chat window for follow-up messages (or in case you accidentally delete them).

 When you type `@` in the chat window, you’ll now see “Current Codebase’ and “Current File” in the dropdown, and clicking them adds the respective @-mentions to the chat.